Proofreading is simple.

 But I want to show you a simple proofreading trick, so you are able to review your writing like a professional proofreader — even if you only have time to proofread your writing once.

-This underutilized technique will help you spot and correct errors in your digital content that you’ve previously glossed over.
+This underutilized technique will help you spot and correct errors in your content that you’ve previously overlooked.

 The difference between proofreading and just reading